Climate and Sustainable Finance Commission

 The Climate and Sustainable Finance Commission meets once a month.
 A representative of the Treasury Directorate is invited to each of meeting of the Commission.

 How it functions

 The Commission may create dedicated working groups chaired by one of its members.
 If necessary, they may bring experts who are not members of the Commission.
 This work may result in publications that are used by the AMF, if necessary.
 The Commission may invite external experts to participate in its meetings.
 It may also alert the AMF Board to issues of concern related to its field of analysis.

-A charter regulating the Commission’s governance and operating rules will be published shortly.
-It will lay down the rules governing the adoption of opinions or conclusions, attendance, conflicts of interest, confidentiality and the personal contribution of members.
+A charter regulates the Commission’s governance and operating rules.
+It lays down the rules governing the adoption of opinions or conclusions, attendance, conflicts of interest, confidentiality and the personal contribution of members.
 Members of the Commission will receive no remuneration.

 The Climate and Sustainable Finance Commission is chaired by Thierry Philipponnat, a member of the AMF Board since December 2013.
 He is Head of Research and Advocacy at Finance Watch and member of the Enforcement Committee of the Autorité de Contrôle Prudentiel et de Résolution (ACPR).

 The membership of the Sustainable Finance Commission reflects the various segments of the financial markets (issuers, asset managers,

 institutional investors, corporate and investment banking, non-financial rating agencies, data providers), civil society and academia.

 - Pervenche BERES, Députée européenne de 1994 à 2019